csebooks/ds-algorithms/content.en/algorithm-analysis/_index.md

 }

-Figure 2.5 Algorithm 1
+**Figure 2.5 Algorithm 1**

 The second loop has size n - i + 1, which could be small, but could also be of size n.
 We must assume the worst, with the knowledge that this could make the final bound a bit high.
 The third loop has size j - i + 1, which, again, we must

 assume is of size n.
 The total is O(1 n n n) = O(n ).
-Statement 1

-takes only O(1) total, and statements 7 to 10 take only O(n ) total, since they are easy statements inside only two loops.
+Statement 1 takes only O(1) total, and statements 7 to 10 take only O(n ) total, since they are easy statements inside only two loops.

-It turns out that a more precise analysis, taking into account the actual size of

-页码，12/30Structures, Algorithm Analysis: CHAPTER 2: ALGORITHM ANALYSIS

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

-these loops, shows that the answer is (n ), and that our estimate above was a factor of 6 too high (which is all right, because constants do not matter).
+It turns out that a more precise analysis, taking into account the actual size of these loops, shows that the answer is (n ), and that our estimate above was a factor of 6 too high (which is all right, because constants do not matter).
 This is generally true in these kinds of problems.
-The precise analysis is obtained

-from the sum 1, which tells how many times line 6 is executed.
+The precise analysis is obtained from the sum 1, which tells how many times line 6 is executed.
 The sum can be evaluated inside out, using formulas from Section 1.2.3.
 In particular, we will use the formulas for the sum of the first n integers and first n squares.
 First we have

 Next we evaluate

 This sum is computed by observing that it is just the sum of the first n - i + 1 integers.
-To complete the calculation, we evaluate

-We can avoid the cubic running time by removing a for loop.
+To complete the calculation, we evaluate We can avoid the cubic running time by removing a for loop.
 Obviously, this is not always possible, but in this case there are an awful lot of unnecessary computations present in the algorithm.
-The inefficiency that the improved

-algorithm corrects can be seen by noticing that so the computation at lines 5 and 6 in Algorithm 1 is unduly expensive.
-Figure 2.6 shows

-an improved algorithm.
+The inefficiency that the improved algorithm corrects can be seen by noticing that so the computation at lines 5 and 6 in Algorithm 1 is unduly expensive.
+Figure 2.6 shows an improved algorithm.
 Algorithm 2 is clearly O(n ); the analysis is even simpler than before.

 There is a recursive and relatively complicated O(n log n) solution to this problem, which we now describe.
 If there didn't happen to be an O(n) (linear) solution, this would be an excellent example of the power of recursion.
 The algorithm uses a "divide-and-conquer" strategy.
 The idea is to split the problem into two roughly equal subproblems, each of which is half the size of the original.
 The subproblems are then solved recursively.
 This is the "divide" part.
 The "conquer" stage consists of patching together the two solutions of the subproblems, and possibly doing a small amount of additional work, to arrive at a solution for the whole problem.

-int

-max\_subsequence\_sum( int a\[\], unsigned int n )
+int max_subsequence_sum( int a[], unsigned int n )

-页码，13/30Structures, Algorithm Analysis: CHAPTER 2: ALGORITHM ANALYSIS

-2006-1-27mk:@MSITStore:K:\\Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 {

-int this\_sum, max\_sum, best\_i, best\_j, i, j, k;
+int this_sum, max_sum, best_i, best\_j, i, j, k;

-/\*1\*/ max\_sum = 0; best\_i = best\_j = -1;
+/\*1\*/ max_sum = 0; best_i = best_j = -1;

 /\*2\*/ for( i=0; i<n; i++ )

 {

-/\*3\*/ this\_sum = 0;
+/\*3\*/ this_sum = 0;

 /\*4\*/ for( j=i; j<n; j++ )

 {

-/\*5\*/ this\_sum += a\[j\];
+/\*5\*/ this_sum += a[j];

-/\*6\*/ if( this\_sum > max\_sum )
+/\*6\*/ if( this_sum > max_sum )

-/\* update max\_sum, best\_i, best\_j \*/;
+/\* update max_sum, best_i, best_j \*/;
 }

 }

-/\*7\*/ return( max\_sum );
+/\*7\*/ return( max_sum );

 }